 “Here in the throne room, if you please.
 I would like to watch personally.”

-Ignis’s eyes widened.
+While Ignis was mostly successful in maintaining his neutral expression, a single eyebrow seemed to twitch up involuntarily in shock.
 He himself had never been asked to display his weapons prowess in front of the King in such a manner, and no one he had heard of had been tested in the throne room in front of an entire shift of Crownsguard.
 For what assignment could the King possibly be considering this girl that such a measure was necessary?
 He had to admit that he was curious as to why the King should wish him to witness this.
-Perhaps he should take notes.
+Summoning his notebook and pulling his fountain pen from his jacket pocket, he turned to the first page and readied himself to take notes should they be necessary.

-As they moved to the main floor so they would have more room, Ignis was able to see the girl’s face.
+As Cor and the girl moved to the main floor so they would have more room, Ignis was able to see her face.
 She was clearly high nobility with her black hair and that coloring; her thick black lashes rimmed almond-shaped eyes that glowed bright blue against luminescent alabaster skin.
 She appeared as though she could be Noct’s sister.

 But she was also pale and wide-eyed.
 She even looked as though she were shaking a little.
 Was she ill?
 Perhaps she was nervous regarding her upcoming trial.
 Ignis knew he would be if he were in her position.
 Still, she was small and lithe; no doubt she would be quick with a blade if she had the skill.
 Even if there was no hope of beating her opponent, it was possible she would make a good showing, perhaps even wearing that gown that was so inappropriate for combat.